 4) Connect Your Surround Speakers to the Receiver

 Lastly, connect your surround speakers to your receiver using normal speaker wires.
-You can use as many surround speakers as your receiver will allow.
+You can use as many surround speakers as your receiver allows you to.
 Using this method, you can make a 5.1, 7.1, 9.1, etc. sound system as long as your receiver will allow it.
 If you’d prefer to make the traditional speakers wireless, then check out our article on how to make regular speakers wireless.